-In this section of the Handbook, we outline where you can find support within the Department of MAE.
+In this section of the Handbook, we also outline sources of support within the Department of MAE.

 Academic Year Advisers

 There is an Adviser of Studies for each year of your programme.
 The aim of the Adviser is to assist with counselling you on various aspects of your studies (in particular for academic queries/issues and to help in choosing any optional subjects to study), as well as providing support on personal matters.